About the Astrophotographer

 Each image is the result of multiple hours of exposure time, often spread across several nights.
 The process includes, but is not limited to:

 Planning: Using software (typically Stellarium) to determine the best imaging targets for a given night and location.
-The target of choice for a night may be impacted by any combination of: the current Moon phase, weather, Horizon (Damn you trees!), and the apparent position of the target due to the season.
+The target of choice for a night may be impacted by any combination of: the phase of the moon, weather, horizon (damn you trees!), and the apparent position of the target due to the season.

-Capture Again: It doesn't matter how hard you plan, things go wrong and sometimes you don't find out until you load up the images that you need to start again.
+Capture Again: It doesn't matter how hard you plan, things go wrong and sometimes you don't find out until you load up the images the next day, that you need to start again.

-This gallery is designed with a simple philosophy: Each visitor sees each image only once.
+This gallery is designed with a simple idea: Each visitor sees each image only once.
 Like looking through a telescope eyepiece, each viewing is a unique moment of discovery.

 There is no going back.